Admin Center Site Overview: What's Happening On Your Site Today

 Use this report to identify newly popular terms.
 Create new content or update existing content to ensure it’s current, accurate, and complete.

-Use this alert about results data to help searchers find your content by adding a Best Bet, updating your existing web pages, or both.
+Use this data to help searchers find your content by adding a Best Bet, updating your existing web pages, or both.

-If there are any frequently searched terms that returned results but didn’t result in a click at least 20% of the time, they’ll appear here.
-Reports on up to the top 10 searches with low click thru rates.
+A list of the top 10 searches with low click thru rates.
+If there are any frequently searched terms that returned results but didn’t get a click at least 20% of the time, they’ll appear here.

 Use this alert about low click thrus to identify issues with coverage.
-You may opt to create a Best Bet (Text or Graphics), add pages that may be missing from the results, or do both to improve recall.
-Or, you may opt to incorporate language from these popular search terms into your titles and descriptions to improve the relevance of results, or enter common search terms as keywords, verbatim.
+You may opt to create a Best Bet, add pages that may be missing from the results, or do both to improve recall.
+Or, you may opt to incorporate language from these popular search terms into your page titles and descriptions, or enter common search terms as keywords, verbatim.

 This Month’s Totals to Date

-A graph of your site’s total search queries over time is also presented to provide an overview of how your traffic has trended from the time your agency started using our service (but no further back than 2010).
-Hover over the trend line to see the total number of queries in previous months.
+A graph of your site’s total search queries over time is also presented to provide an overview of how your traffic has trended from the time your agency started using our service (but no further back than the last 13 months).
+Hover over the trend line to see the total number of queries in a given month.